 Even though your interview attire may differ depending on the position you’re going for, you should nonetheless show up to the interview looking professional and well-groomed.

 If your job interview will be in a less formal setting, you might want to wear business casual attire.
-In addition, to dress professionally and more polished than, for example, a T-shirt and shorts or a sundress and sandals, business casual attire is less formal than a suit.
+In addition, to dress professionally and more polished than, for example, a T-shirt and shorts or a sundress and sandals, business casual attire are less formal than a suit.

 Of course, you should be aware of the dress code before presuming that business casual is appropriate.
 Contact the company and ask the administrative supervisor if you’re unsure, or speak with the person who organized the interview and get their opinion.